Skip to main content

 style=label.style_label_center, color=color.gray, textcolor=color.white)

-Dynamic Lines Based on Market Conditions
+Dynamic Lines and Labels for Market Conditions

 //@version=5